m90/go-errorcollector/README.md

 msg := err.Error() // => "collected errors: rock, n, roll"
 ```

-The collector satisfies the standard `error` interface:
+The collector satisfies the standard `error` interface if you want to:

 ```go
 func checkForTypos(list []string) error {